shifradestiny/calculator-app/README.md

 ## About

-This simple calculator app was built as a beginner project to demostrate the skills that I have acquired through workshops.
+This simple calculator app was built as a beginner project to demonstrate the skills that I have acquired through workshops.
 It is coded with the use of HTML, CSS and JavaScript.

 ## Features